Enabling pod to pod mTLS in Istio

 subjectAltNames:

-- spiffe://cluster.local/ns/echo/sa/default # <----- Added this
+- spiffe://cluster.local/ns/echo/sa/default # <----- This is the key

 workloadSelector: